fac26/Dominic_Natalia_http/README.md

 - There is a link to the country in Google Maps and Open Street Map
 - The current weather in that country is displayed

+Accessibility Criteria:
+[ ] Query at least two APIs using fetch